ZoltanSzarvas0209/mp3_MyWay/README.md

     - As a user, I want to select up to 3 images from the gallery to showcase in a special section.

     1. Acceptance criteria : A section is available with empty image slots for communication.
-    2. Acceptance criteria : When the slots are clicked the images tore is available to choose desired image from.
+    2. Acceptance criteria : When the slots are clicked the image store is available to choose desired image from.

 * User story 5: